 People have different reasons why they go hiking in the mountains.
 Others would love to find peace, while some simply want to enjoy the physical challenge or to savor the adrenaline rush the outdoors offers.
 And here’s my take, the following are 10 reasons why I endure and enjoy long walks in nature:

 1. To clear my mind.
 Taking long walks is my kind of meditation—my alternative to yoga.
-Wasn’t meditation supposed to be sitting in lotus position, closing your eyes, and undergo an awareness process to activate your chakras?
+Wasn’t meditation supposed to be sitting in lotus position, closing your eyes and undergo an awareness process to activate your chakras?
 You probably haven’t heard of ‘walking meditation’.
-Since one of the goals of meditation is to be fully present in the moment — walking in natural environments actually allows me to pay attention to the present moment.
-Thus hiking is also a mindfulness exercise.
+Because one of the goals of meditation is to be fully present in the moment — walking in natural environments actually allows me to pay attention to the present moment.

 “Adopt the pace of nature: her secret is patience.” – Ralph Waldo Emerson

 Moreover, to endure long walks I keep myself fit by eating ‘real’ foods and by getting enough sleep and exercise.

 8. To break from the routine.
-Once in a while I take time to break from my daily routine by visiting new places.
+Once in a while, I take time to break from my daily routine by visiting new places.
 This way I can return to my day-to-day refreshed and more focused.

 10. To simply appreciate life.
 Being privileged to enjoy the greater outdoors and the simple pleasures in life is what I’m truly grateful for.
 It made me look forward to upcoming adventures and misadventures because it leads to surprising detours.

 Okay, that was long…I’m looking forward to the next nature trip, don’t you too?